Ircama/epson_print_conf/SNMP_LIB_PERF_COMP.md

 * [`pysnmp-sync-adapter`](https://github.com/Ircama/pysnmp-sync-adapter): a lightweight compatibility layer wrapping `pysnmp.hlapi.v1arch.asyncio` and `pysnmp.hlapi.v3arch.asyncio` with blocking equivalents (e.g., `get_cmd_sync`).
 It reuses the asyncio event loop and transport targets, avoiding per-call overhead and achieving optimal performance while maintaining a synchronous API.

-* [`py-snmp-sync`](https://github.com/Ircama/py-snmp-sync): offers even better performance by bypassing the asyncio-based API entirely.
+* [`py-snmp-sync`](https://github.com/Ircama/py-snmp-sync): offers high performance by bypassing the asyncio-based API entirely.
 Instead, it directly uses the lower-level shared components of `pysnmp` that support both sync and async execution.
 It implements a custom `SyncUdpTransportTarget` based on raw sockets.
 However, it currently supports only a specialized form of `get_cmd`, limiting general HLAPI compatibility.

 * A separate low-level implementation using ASN.1 and sockets directly is also tested.
 This approach shows excellent performance for the `get_cmd` request/response pattern but is significantly more complex to maintain and does not support the full SNMP operation set.

 Each approach offers trade-offs between generality, maintainability, and performance.
 For applications requiring full HLAPI compatibility with minimal refactoring, `pysnmp-sync-adapter` is a practical and efficient choice.
 For tightly optimized use cases the raw variants can provide superior throughput.

+Optimal performance is achieved using the `cluster_varbinds` utility from `pysnmp-sync-adapter`, which provides possibly the simplest synchronous interface and includes optimized parallel processing which wraps `asyncio` under the hood.

 ---